PrismaticDevs/employee-tracker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description
 This console app is a CMS that allows one to enter and keep track of employee inside of a MySQL database.
 ## Installation
 Clone this repository into a directory.
 Run npm install to download the required dependencies.
-Then run node index and answer the following prompts.

 ## Usage
-Clone this repository.
+Clone this repository into a directory.
+Run npm install to download the required dependencies.
+Then run node index and answer the following prompts.

 ## Contributors
 The Universiity of Denver
 ## Testing